Get important education news and analysis delivered straight to your inbox

 In grade school, Bowie and his younger brother were their mother’s pride and joy.
 Always at the top of their class, they were also fierce leaders of the debate team, and beat even the top local private schools.
 Their academic successes continued into high school, until Bowie’s brother began having emotional outbursts and bouts of paranoia that seemed to come out of the blue.

 One day Bowie found his brother drenched in sweat and passed out at the school’s track.
 He said God had told him to run and never stop.
 He was diagnosed with schizophrenia.
-Teased mercilessly at school and with few mental health resources available to him, he dropped out, and was eventually incarcerated.
+He dropped out of school and was eventually incarcerated.

 His brother’s decline was a huge blow to Bowie.
 Nonetheless, he made it through the rest of high school, and kept his GPA high enough to be accepted at Georgia State University, where he wanted to study to be a history teacher.